 - Joint pain

 The menopausal period typically lasts around seven years, although it can last up to fourteen.
 This is then followed by the post-menopausal period, where symptoms gradually decline over a period of four-five years.

 Can Nutritional Changes Impact The Menopause?

 In short, yes.
-The severity of menopausal symptoms is partly determined by cortisol, the stress hormone.
-Symptoms often get worse when cortisol is high.
+The severity of menopausal symptoms is partly determined by cortisol – the stress hormone.
+Symptoms often get worse the higher the cortisol is.